Doth-J/node-red-contrib-json-logic/README.md

 ```

 ## Logic Node :vulcan_salute:
 The `logic` node utilizes the [json-logic-engine](https://jessemitchell.me/json-logic-engine/) which makes it easy to write safe instructions for evaluating and operating on `json` data.
 These instructions can be persisted into a database, and shared between the front-end and back-end.
-This works very similarl to having an *access control list* for the data traversing through your flow, if the node is set to [`rule mode`](#rule-mode), or applying custom logic to your json data, if the node is set to [`operator mode`](#operator-mode).
+This works very similar to having *access control lists* for the data traversing through your flow, if the node is set to [`rule mode`](#rule-mode), or applying custom logic to your json data, if the node is set to [`operator mode`](#operator-mode).

 ## Configuring the Logic Engine :gear:
 A configuration node for the logic node's `Logic Engine` is provided to share the engine's instance between the logic nodes.
-This way the can the same `Logic Engine` across your flows for the rules and operations they perform.
+This way your logic nodes can access the same `Logic Engine` across your flows for the rules and operations they perform.

   ![ConfigEngine](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/config_engine.png?raw=true)